kstenerud/concise-encoding/cte-specification.md

 A CTE document **MUST** be editable by a human.
 This means that it **MUST** contain only valid UTF-8 characters and sequences that can actually be viewed and edited in most UTF-8 capable text editors without potentially losing information.
 Such characters are referred to as "text safe" characters.

-The following table lists the text safety of Unicode characters based on category or character.
+The following table lists the text safety of Unicode characters based on [general category](https://unicode.org/glossary/#general_category) or character.
 More specific categories or characters override the text safety of the broader categories:

 | Category or Character | Text Safe? |
 | --------------------- | ---------- |